raible-lab/neuromast3d/README.md

 Available alignement methods (TBD):
     - xy_xz

-# Current steps to reproduce (for the brave souls in the lab who wish to do so)
+# Current steps to reproduce
 This will likely be updated in the future as I look into things like using setuptools for installation.
 For now, though...

 (Note: these instructions assume a working conda installation and some knowledge of how to use git/GitHub.)

+## Option 1: Using the conda env yaml file (for highly specific dependencies)
 1. Clone the `neuromast3d` repository to your local machine using the `git clone` command.
 2. Create an environment using the YAML file provided within the repository.